alexkocodes/An-Easy-Quiz-V2/README.md

 # An-Easy-Quiz-V2

-A game I developed in which user answer multiple seemingly easy questions, but in fact they require more meticulous thinking to pass each question.
+A game I developed in which users answer multiple seemingly easy questions, but in fact they require more meticulous thinking to pass each question.

 ## Game Walkthrough/Solutions (Click on the gif to watch the video)